How to Enroll in the Dialectical Behavior Therapy Program

 in Primary Care at CHA or are residents of our service area (Cambridge,

 Chelsea, Everett, Malden, Revere, Somerville, and Winthrop, MA).
 If you

 or your child do not meet these criteria, our staff may be able to

 assist you in finding a referral service.

-1. If client is being seen at Cambridge Health Alliance, email form to Matthew Leeds, PhD, and Martha Sweezy, PhD.
+- If client is being seen at Cambridge Health Alliance, email form to Matthew Leeds, PhD.
 To follow up on a DBT referral, please contact Dr. Leeds at 617-575-5373

-2. If client is not currently seen at the Alliance and referral is being sent from outside the system, then print the DBT Referral Form and mail to: Matthew Leeds, PhD, 26 Central Street, Somerville, MA 02143 or fax referral to 617-591-6029.
+- If client is not currently seen at the Alliance and referral is being sent from outside the system, then print the DBT Referral Form and mail to: Matthew Leeds, PhD, 26 Central Street, Somerville, MA 02143 or fax the referral to 617-591-6029.

-IF CLIENT DOES NOT HAVE A THERAPIST, then client should call to make an appointment for a General Psychiatry Intake Evaluation (617-591-6033) and mention an interest in the DBT program with a goal of assessing whether DBT is the best treatment option.
+IF CLIENT DOES NOT HAVE A THERAPIST, then client should also call to make an appointment for a General Psychiatry Intake Evaluation (617-591-6033).

 PLEASE NOTE: Applicants should be aware at the outset that the commitment in this DBT program is one year of both a weekly skills group and an individual therapy that follows the DBT protocol.